All about the LVAD blood pump

 There are a few things we do not readily realize about the LVAD at first:

 - You can hear the LVAD pump running inside your chest.
 At the hospital, we did not recognize this.
 Medical staff moving in and around often your room, medical equipment continuously beeping.
 It is after I returned home and first found myself alone that I heard the sound.
 It is quite an exciting sound.
 You can listen to my heartbeats here.

 - The LVAD batteries on your sides could look like gun cartridges.
 For a very tall Black man living in America in the current times.
 Often, I would get looks from people.
 In most cases, when asked, I do my best to explain what they are seeing.
 In other instances, I joke with the people about the comments.
 I take this all-in stride and make it part of the public’s education about LVAD therapy and heart failure, in general.

 I need to remain vigilant about the LVAD pump in my heart and external peripherals (cables, controller, and batteries).
 I must alwyas be meticulous about keeping the driveline exit-site in my tummy dry.
 I change the dressing every week.

 Active Life and Fitness

 (even running a little – my medical team recommended against running).

 My fitness and energy levels steadily improved over time after I graduated from my cardiac rehab program.
 I went from feeling exhausted all the time, not being allowed to lift more than 30lbs (my son was 40lbs), to now where I can keep up with the twins and even lifting both at times.
 I focus on building up my stamina and endurance.
 Thankfully, these came back quickly after surgery.

 I have a percutaneous cable coming out of my belly and a controller I keep on the side of my waist.
 This affects what I can and cannot wear and how I look when I dress up.
-See a video of me wearing a specialised LVAD undershirt I bought online.
+See one of these videos (video1 or video2) of me wearing a specialized LVAD undershirt I bought online.